-Social Media has opened new avenues for businesses to connect with its customers.
-These days, it isn’t enough to have a website for your business; the customer buying journey extends to social media marketing sites like Facebook, Twitter, and LinkedIn etc. More and more people are using Twitter and Facebook for Customer Service as well.
-The millennials do not want to use the phone to connect to a customer service rep. They want to connect with you based on their preference not the brands.
+Social Media has opened new avenues for businesses to connect with their customers.
+These days, it isn’t enough to have a website for your business; the customer buying journey extends to social media marketing sites like Facebook, Twitter, LinkedIn, etc. More and more people are using Twitter and Facebook for Customer Service as well.
+The millennials do not want to use the phone to connect to a customer service rep. They want to connect with you based on their preference, not the brands.

 Learn about your customers and connect with them:

-Social Media enables a business to know their audience.
+Social Media enables a business to know its audience.
 A business can learn about the specific needs of its customer base.
 Analytics like Facebook Insights and Twitter Analytics enables a business to understand major demographics and patterns of customer behaviors.
-It provides valuable insights that helps craft effective Marketing campaigns or tweak the current ones to improve results.
+It provides valuable insights that help craft effective Marketing campaigns or tweak the current ones to improve results.

 Social media helps connect on an individual level.
-Social media also enables business to target a set of audience– you can read their tweets and status updates to get insights into their daily lives.
+Social media also enables businesses to target a set audience– you can read their tweets and status updates to get insights into their daily lives.

 Find new customers:

-Searching for certain hashtags on Twitter, can help you find people who are interested or search similar product as yours.
+Searching for certain hashtags on Twitter can help you find people who are interested or search for similar products as yours.
 It enables a business to reach a wider audience and connect with them.

 Improve Customer Service:

-As social media works best in real time, it provides with an instant access to feedback from customers.
+As social media works best in real-time, it provides instant access to feedback from customers.
 Social media enables you to know an issue as and when it arises.
 Moreover, there are now many studies that show that consumers appreciate companies that respond to customer complaints.